cooperpear/Cats2QRCodes/README.md

 Features:
 It effectively translates the url of a jpg, png, or gif file into a readable QR code that the end user can scan and regenerate the original image.
 The user can also choose a particular breed of cat (if they have a favorite).
 Our application keeps a history of the last 10 images that the user looks up.

-Process hardships:
-we need a visual representation of our build tree as an example of our commit process.

-Getting

 For future development:
 If we had more time, we would like to have implemented the ability to do an AJAX POST, allowing a user to upload and retrieve pictures of their own cat.